halimiqi/CD-ATTACK/README.md

 The model is implemented based on python=3.6.7 and tensorflow =1.15.
 Other requirements of the enviorment is listed in *requirements.txt*.

 ## Setting
 The code is training on Nvidia-TitanX GPU with 12 Gb RAM.
 The CPU is i7-7800X and the memory is 64Gb.
-This is not the minimum setting of PC.
-Other hardware may also feasible for this implemention.
+This is not the minimum required setting for this project.
+Other hardware setting may also feasible for this implemention.